Minijump/Squirrel/README.md

 ### To do UX
 * Imp notification manager
 * Error background in (not in pipeline) has not a height of 100% (probably after table style change)
-* When no table: we have a screen that suggest creating one; the navbar is in the same color than the bacground, when when it is unfolded the border disapear (looks bad becaus we can not differentiate it with backroud)

 ### Feature ideas
 * Widgets: lists, ...